datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 the Company with the office of the Secretary of State of the State of Illinois pursuant to the Illinois Act.

-"Assignee" means any Person who is an assignee of a Member’s interest in the Company, or part thereof, and who does not become a Member pursuant to Section 14.1.
+"Assignee" means any Person who is an assignee of a Member's interest in the Company, or part thereof, and who does not become a Member pursuant to Section 14.1.